 The strategy to reduce AMR

-- Promoting healthy lifestyles in public education through targeted campaigns and the inclusion of lifestyle coaches in primary healthcare;
+- Promoting healthy lifestyles in public education and social policies through targeted campaigns and the inclusion of lifestyle coaches in primary healthcare;

-- Researching and investing in safe and effective, non-polluting non-antibiotic treatments and models that help prevent, treat and manage infectious diseases through improved patient resilience.
+- Researching and investing in safe and effective, non-polluting non-antibiotic treatments and models that help prevent, treat and manage acute and chronic infectious disease through improving patient resilience.

 Huber M, Knottnerus JA, Green L, van der Horst H, Jadad AR, Kromhout D, Leonard B, Lorig K, Loureiro MI, van der Meer JW, Schnabel P, Smith R, van Weel C, Smid H. (2011) How should we define health?
 BMJ, 343():d4163. https://pubmed.ncbi.nlm.nih.gov/21791490

 Huber M, van Vliet M, Giezenberg M, Winkens B, Heerkens Y, Dagnelie PC, Knottnerus JA.
 (2016).
 Towards a 'patient-centred' operationalisation of the new dynamic concept of health: a mixed methods study.
 BMJ open, 6(1), e010091. https://doi.org/10.1136/bmjopen-2015-010091

 More information on AMR: